Trello

 Why does Asana have a 1.5/5 on Trustpilot?

-Asana's low Trustpilot score (1.5/5 across 288 reviews as of early 2026) is driven almost entirely by billing complaints -- annual contract lock-in, difficulty cancelling, and charges continuing after cancellation requests.
+Asana's low Trustpilot score (1.5/5 across 289 reviews as of early 2026) is driven almost entirely by billing complaints: annual contract lock-in, difficulty cancelling, and charges continuing after cancellation requests.
 The product itself rates 4.4/5 on G2 and 4.5/5 on Capterra, which evaluate software quality rather than billing experience.
 If you are considering Asana, read the cancellation and renewal terms before signing an annual contract.

 What happened with Trello's 2025 redesign?

 Trello launched a major UI overhaul in May 2025 that changed navigation, board layouts, and core interactions.
 The backlash was severe.
 The Register reported it as potentially the "worst in tech history."
 The Atlassian community forum thread drew nearly 200 complaint posts, and the r/Trello subreddit filled with months of frustration.
-An Atlassian product manager publicly stated they are shifting Trello from team project management to personal productivity.
+Atlassian product manager Victor Dronov publicly stated they are shifting Trello from team project management to personal productivity.
 Atlassian has iterated since, but the redesign divided the user base.
+Trello's Trustpilot score sits at 2.7/5, partly reflecting the fallout.

 Is there a tool that combines Trello's simplicity with Asana's depth?